iaincollins/icarus/README.md

 Notes:

 * "ICARUS Terminal.exe" depends on "ICARUS Service.exe" being in the same directory to run, or it will exit on startup with a message indicating unable to start the ICARUS Terminal Service.
-* For development purposes, you can also run the service in development mode with `npm run dev` and start the Terminal in headless mode with `ICARUS Terminal.exe -terminal -port 3300`.
+* For development purposes, you can also run the service in development mode with `npm run dev` and start a Terminal that connects to it without running the launcher by invoking it with `ICARUS Terminal.exe -terminal -port 3300`.
+You can also directly invoke "ICARUS Service.exe" and run it standalone.

+## Contributing

+I'm not currently taking code contributions (please do not raise pull requests).

+You can fork this codebase!
+See the LICENSE file for details.

+## Credits

+The name ICARUS was suggested by [SpaceNinjaBear](https://www.reddit.com/user/SpaceNinjaBear).

+I'd like to express appreciation to [Serge Zaitsev](https://github.com/zserge) for his work on the WebView library.

+Thank you to all those who have written libraries on which this software depends.